Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 The Role of Uterine Abnormalities in Frequent Bleeding

 Sometimes the problem isn’t hormonal but structural within the uterus itself.
 Conditions such as uterine fibroids—benign muscle tumors—can cause heavy or frequent bleeding.
-Fibroids distort the uterine lining and increase blood flow during menstruation.
+Fibroids may distort the uterine cavity, increase surface area of the lining, or contribute to heavier bleeding during menstruation.

 Endometrial polyps are small growths on the uterine lining that can bleed intermittently between periods.
-These polyps may cause spotting every other week or irregular bleeding patterns mimicking frequent periods.
+These polyps may cause spotting every other week or irregular bleeding patterns that mimic frequent periods.

-Adenomyosis occurs when endometrial tissue grows into the muscular wall of the uterus.
-This condition causes painful and heavy periods but can also lead to irregular bleeding intervals.
+Adenomyosis occurs when endometrial-like tissue grows into the muscular wall of the uterus.
+This condition often causes painful, heavy periods, but it can also contribute to irregular bleeding patterns.

-Infections such as pelvic inflammatory disease (PID) inflame reproductive organs causing spotting or bleeding outside normal cycles.
-It’s crucial to rule out infections because untreated PID can lead to serious complications including infertility.
+Infections such as pelvic inflammatory disease (PID), cervicitis, chlamydia, or gonorrhea may inflame reproductive tissues and cause spotting or bleeding outside normal cycles.
+It’s crucial to rule out infections because untreated PID can lead to serious complications including chronic pelvic pain and infertility.

 Signs Suggesting Uterine Causes for Frequent Periods: